bluuuzs/veltrix-dma/README.md

 **Recent Changes:**

-- **Version 1.81:** Swapped to a more secure database, everyone will need to reauthorise again, Cleaned up unnecessary console logs, Discord authorization is now locked to HWID, you can only authorize with one account per device, Added more HWID identifiers for blacklisting.
+- **Version 1.82:** Made a loader
-- **Version 1.82:** Made a Loader
+- **Version 1.83:** Updated to latest game version (Fortnite-Release-37.20-CL-45679054-Windows)
-- **Version 1.82: (Latest)** Updated to latest game version (Fortnite-Release-37.20-CL-45679054-Windows)
+- **Vearsion 1.84: (Latest)** Fixed ESP disappearing when loading into a match Fixed aimbot by addind 'Aimbot Speed X and Y' inside of aimbot, i am not sure how much this will affect aimbot.
+Didn't have time to test everything
 ---

 # ⚠️ You need a DMA card and firmware to use this.